Arno65/Advent-of-Code-2021/README.md

 Day 1 has solutions in Haskell, (old school) BASIC, clisp, rust and swift.
 (The Haskell code has three different solutions for counting the measurement increases.)

-Day 2 has solutions in Haskell, clisp and swift.
-(I'm working on a rust version.)
+Day 2 has solutions in Haskell, clisp, rust and swift.